strimzi/strimzi-kafka-operator/README.md

 ### Deploying to OpenShift

 To conveniently deploy a StatefulSet to OpenShift a [Template is provided](kafka-statefulsets/resources/openshift-template.yaml), this could be used via `oc create -f kafka-statefulsets/resources/openshift-template.yaml` so it is present within your project.
 To create a whole Kafka StatefulSet use `oc new-app barnabas`.

+## Kafka in-memory

+Kafka in-memory deployment is just for development and testing purpose and not for production.
+It is designed the same way as the Kafka Stateful Sets deployment.
+The only difference is that for storing broker information (Zookeeper side) and topics/partitions (Kafka side), an _emptyDir_ is used instead of Persistent Volume Claims.
+This means that its content is strictly related to the pod life cycle (deleted when the pod goes down).
+However for development and testing it might be easier to use the in-memory deployment because it doesn't need to provision the persistent volumes needed for the stateful set deployment.

+This deployment is available under the _kafka-inmemory_ folder and provides following artifacts :

+* resources : provides all YAML configuration files for setting up services and deployments

+### Deploying to OpenShift

+To conveniently deploy a StatefulSet to OpenShift a [Template is provided](kafka-inmemory/resources/openshift-template.yaml), this could be used via `oc create -f kafka-inmemory/resources/openshift-template.yaml` so it is present within your project.
+To create a whole Kafka in-memory cluster use `oc new-app barnabas`.

 ## Kafka Connect